Toyota Tacoma Tires: Complete Informational Guide By Cole Mitchell May 8, 2026 5 min read

 Share:

-To register a TPMS sensor on your Toyota Tacoma, park the vehicle for 20 minutes to stabilize tire pressures.
-Access the TPWS settings via the dashboard menu, then press and hold the enter button until the tire pressure warning light blinks slowly three times.
-Drive at speeds of 25 mph or above for 10-30 minutes to complete the registration.
-If you encounter issues, there’s more to take into account for a smooth setup.
+To register a TPMS sensor on your Toyota Tacoma, park the truck for 20 minutes, open the Tire Pressure Warning System (TPWS) settings, and hold the enter button until the warning light blinks slowly three times.
+Then drive at 25 mph or faster for 10 to 30 minutes so the system can finish registration.

 How to Register Your TPMS Sensor: A Step-by-Step Guide